googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 ### Reserve(seconds)

 With some matchmaking scenarios and systems it is important to be able to ensure that a `GameServer` is unable to be deleted, but doesn't trigger a FleetAutoscaler scale up.
-This is where `Reserver()` is useful.
+This is where `Reserve(seconds)` is useful.

 `Reserve(seconds)` will move the `GameServer` into the Reserved state for the specified number of seconds (0 is forever), and then it will be moved back to `Ready` state.
-While in `Reserved` state, the `GameServer` cannot be deleted on scale down or `Fleet` update, and also cannot be Allocated.
+While in `Reserved` state, the `GameServer` will not be deleted on scale down or `Fleet` update, and also will not be Allocated.

-This is often used wherein a game server process must self register itself with an external system, such as a matchmaker, that requires it to designate itself as available for a game session for a certain period.
-Once a game session has started, it can call `SDK.Allocate` to designate that players are currently active on it.
+This is often used when a game server process must register itself with an external system, such as a matchmaker, that requires it to designate itself as available for a game session for a certain period.
+Once a game session has started, it should call `SDK.Allocate()` to designate that players are currently active on it.

-Calling other state changing SDK commands such as `Ready` or `Allocate` turn off the timer to reset the `GameServer` back to the `Ready` state.
+Calling other state changing SDK commands such as `Ready` or `Allocate` will turn off the timer to reset the `GameServer` back to the `Ready` state.

 {{% /feature %}}